The Crossroads of America

 Topics and series.
 This historical marker is listed in these topic lists:

 Location.
 39° 53.436′ N, 84° 11.997′ W. Marker is in Vandalia, Ohio, in Montgomery County.
 Marker is at the intersection of National Road (U.S. 40) and Dixie Highway (County Route 25), on the left when traveling west on National Road.
 Touch for map.
 Marker is at or near this postal address: 110 West National Road, Vandalia OH 45377, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Tadmor - Taylorsville (approx. 1.9 miles away); The Village of Tadmor / The National Road (approx. 1.9 miles away); Taylorsville (approx. 2.4 miles away); Joseph Calvin Paul Memorial Boulevard (approx. 2.9 miles away); St Paul Lutheran Church Dog Leg Road, Dayton (approx. 3.2 miles away); Phoneton (approx. 3˝ miles away); a different marker also named Phoneton (approx. 3.7 miles away); Englewood Dam (approx. 4.2 miles away).
 Touch for a list and map of all markers in Vandalia.

 Additional keywords.
 Old National Road, Dixie Highway

 Credits.
 This page was last revised on August 8, 2016.
-This page originally submitted on August 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 228 times since then and 13 times this year.
+It was originally submitted on August 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 281 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on August 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.